 Let’s first see what we need to do to get an already-created component from our local machine into an instance, and associate it with an Agent Workspace UI Action.

-2. As an admin, create a new record in the sys_aw_registered_scripting_modal table.
+now-cli deploycommand to deploy it to your instance. - As an admin, create a new record in the

 function onClick(g_form) {